 - ¼ cup Italian parsley, chopped fresh, plus extra as garnish

 - ¼ teaspoon red pepper flakes

 - 1 tablespoon parmesan cheese, grated

 - In a non-stick skillet add one tablespoon of butter over medium high heat.
 Add the panko breadcrumbs to the pan followed by the grated parmesan cheese, garlic powder, and paprika.
 Stir frequently.
 Toast until the breadcrumbs are golden brown.
 Remove from the heat and set aside.

 Prepare the pasta:

-- Boil a pot of water and cook the pasta according to the package.
-Al dente preferred as the pasta will continue to cook in the sauce.
+- Boil a pot of water and season the water with salt.
+Cook the pasta according to the package.
+Al dente is best as the pasta will continue to cook in the sauce.

 - Drain the remaining water using a colander.
 Drizzle the pasta with olive oil and set it aside.

 - In a 3.5-quart saucepan pan over medium heat add 2 tablespoons of butter, minced garlic, and diced shallots.

 - Once the shallots and garlic are fragrant and translucent, deglaze the pan with the white wine.
 Simmer for 2 minutes.